| The following is the complete

 reasons for the difference, that's all.
 I will report the findings,

 I'll probably just put a lot of disclaimers into the post.
+One other problem is the post will be quite long,

 so I'll probably have to post it directly to Bill (and I know his